Ephaptic coupling: Epilepsy and seizures

 Epileptic seizures occur when there is synchrony of electrical waves in the brain.
 Knowing the role that ephaptic coupling plays in maintaining synchrony in electrical signals, it makes sense to look for ephaptic mechanisms in this type of pathology.
 One study suggested that cortical cells represent an ideal place to observe ephaptic coupling due to the tight packing of axons, which allows for interactions between their electrical fields.
 They tested the effects of changing extracellular space (which affects local electrical fields) and found that one can block epileptic synchronization independent of chemical synapse manipulation simply by increasing the space between cells.
 Later, a model was created to predict this phenomenon and showed scenarios with greater extracellular spacing that effectively blocked epileptic synchronization in the brain.

 Olfactory system in the brain

 Neurons in the olfactory system are unmyelinated and densely packed and thus the often small effects of ephaptic coupling are more easily seen.
-A number of studies have shown how inhibition among neurons in the olfactory system work to fine tune integration of signals in response to odor.
+A number of studies have shown how inhibition among neurons in the olfactory system works to fine-tune integration of signals in response to odor.
 This inhibition has been shown to occur from changes in electrical potentials alone.
 The addition of ephaptic coupling to olfactory neuron models adds further support to the "dedicated-line" model in which each olfactory receptor sends its signal to one neuron.
 The inhibition due to ephaptic coupling would help account for the integration of signals that gives rise to more nuanced perception of smells.